glo-fi/updatedFlowtbag/README.md

 debugging information is displayed.
 This allows the user to redirect output to a text file, and still receive updates as the program runs.
 Output should probably be sent to a specified file in the future.

+When processing LUCID flows (i.e., packet-level statistics with the -d flag), features are output in a bit of a confusing manner (and this should probably be cleaned up).
+The packet-level flow statistics are still output to stdout, which can be treated as a CSV file.
+Each feature is output to a column, each containing a (variable length) list of features.
+As far as I'm aware, these are difficult to ingest into an ML pipeline directly using the standard data science libraries (pandas, numpy, scipy etc etc.).
+Features are *also* output to their own individual files in the supplied output folder, flows separated by newlines, alongside an accompanying *metadata* file.
+This metadata file contains the unique identifiers for a given flow.
+Across all of these files, all flows appear in the same order, e.g., the 100th line in the metadata file corresponds to the 100th line in the *pkt sizes* file corresponds to the 100th line in the *pkt flags* file.

 ### Statistics